momalab/CoFHEE/README.md

 `dc_shell-t -no_gui -64bit -x "source -echo -verbose ./run_synth.tcl" -output_log_file ./synth.log`

-# Request a copy of CoPHEE
+# Request for a CoFHEE chip
-A limited number of fabricated ASICs of CoFHEE can be sent to researchers.
+A limited number of fabricated ASICs of CoFHEE and Python APIs to communicate to it from an external host can be sent to researchers.
 Please [e-mail the MoMA Lab director](mailto:michail.maniatakos+cophee@nyu.edu) with a request.

 ## License
 You can use our RTL files under the [MIT license](https://www.mit.edu/~amini/LICENSE.md).